NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __cuda__: Boolean flag to specify whether the JuliaGPU packages should be installed.
-If True, the `CUDAnative`, `CuArrays`, and `GPUArrays` packages are installed.
+If True, the `CUDAapi`, `CUDAdrv`, `CUDAnative`, and `CuArrays` packages are installed.
 Note that the `CUDAdrv` package must be rebuilt when the container is running to align with the host CUDA driver.
 The default is False.

-- __depot__: Path to the location of Julia packages.
-The default value is an empty string.
+- __depot__: Path to the location of "user" Julia package depot.
+The default is an empty string, i.e., `~/.julia`.
+The depot location needs to be writable by the user running the container.

 - __environment__: Boolean flag to specify whether the environment (`LD_LIBRARY_PATH` and `PATH`) should be modified to include Julia.
 The default is True.

+- __history__: Path to the Julia history file.
+The default value is an empty string, i.e., `~/.julia/logs/repl_history.jl`.
+The history location needs to be writable by the user running the container.

 - __ldconfig__: Boolean flag to specify whether the Julia library directory should be added dynamic linker cache.
 If False, then